3874 entries. Last updated May 23, 2013.

-According to Elias Avery Lowe's (E. A. Lowe's) Codices Latini Antiquiores, and its supplements, approximately 1884 manuscript codices or fragments survive of texts written in Latin before 800 CE.
+According to Elias Avery Lowe's (E. A. Lowe's) Codices Latini Antiquiores (11 volumes, 1934-1966 and later suipplements), 1,810 manuscript codices or fragments of codices survived of texts written in Latin before 800 CE.
+Since Lowe died the total has increased to 1884.
+Lowe's survey excluded charters and other documents, of which a far greater number survived.

 From the fifth century only 113 codices or fragments survive.